DOMjudge/domjudge/doc/manual/install-judgehost.rst

 options.
 Edit ``/etc/default/grub`` and change the default commandline to
 ``GRUB_CMDLINE_LINUX_DEFAULT="quiet cgroup_enable=memory swapaccount=1"``
+Optionally the timings can be made more stable by not letting the OS schedule any other tasks on the same CPU core the judgedaemon is using:
+``GRUB_CMDLINE_LINUX_DEFAULT="quiet cgroup_enable=memory swapaccount=1 isolcpus=2"``
 On modern distros (e.g. Debian bullseye) which have cgroup v2 enabled by default, you need to add ``systemd.unified_cgroup_hierarchy=0`` as well.
 Then run ``update-grub`` and reboot.